DevFTales/Simple-Calculator/README.md

 - Restrict the input of invalid characters.

-How to Use
+## How to Use

 1. Download or clone this repository.
 2. Open the index.html file in a web browser.
-3.Use the calculator buttons to input desired numbers and operators.
+3. Use the calculator buttons to input desired numbers and operators.
-4.Press the equals (=) button to get the result of the operation.
+4. Press the equals (=) button to get the result of the operation.
-5.Use the percentage (%) button to calculate the percentage of a value.
+5. Use the percentage (%) button to calculate the percentage of a value.
-6.Press the AC button to clear the calculator display.
+6. Press the AC button to clear the calculator display.
-7.Press the delete button to remove the last entered character.
+7. Press the delete button to remove the last entered character.